OneDrive/onedrive-sdk-ios/docs/auth.md

-# Authentication
+# Authenticate your iOS app for OneDrive

-To authenticate your app, you only need to get a ODClient, which will handle all authentication for you.
+To authenticate your app to use OneDrive, you only need to get a ODClient, which will handle all authentication for you.
 Note that if the user changes their password, you must re-authenticate.
 If you see `401` error codes, this is most likley the case.
-See [Errors](errors.md) for more info.
+See [Error codes for the OneDrive iOS SDK](errors.md) for more info.

 ## Simple authentication
 The easiest way to get authenticated is to call the clientWithCompletion method: